 AngelList is awesome

-AngelList introduced me to a ton of interesting startups, including the one I ended up joining.
+AngelList introduced me to a ton of interesting startups.
 If you're on the hunt for a software job, make sure you've created a candidate profile and set it to actively looking!

 Failing an interview is not the end of the world

 The interviews I failed prepared me for the interviews I didn't fail.
 After a while, I became quite comfortable with rejection.
 In fact, one day I reached out to so many companies on AngelList that I ended up getting rejection letters from companies I didn't even remember applying to.
 Some of those companies are still sending me rejection letters!

 Rejection can be personal, but it's best not to take it personally.
 As I mentioned above, interviewing is a mutual process.
 Companies reject candidates for all sorts of reasons.

 The stereotypical -- and some might say "ideal" -- software engineer is male and holds a degree in computer science from a top engineering school.
 I'm a woman who didn't learn to code until long after college, and I was fully prepared to be discriminated against during the job search for these reasons.
 But I was pleasantly surprised.